MAszabo-heitec/cicd-demo/docs/about.md

 * The **`docs/`** directory contains the content for the GitHub Pages site.
 The `mkdocs.yml` file configures navigation and theme.
 * **Unit tests** reside in the `test/` directory.
 They use Flask's test client to call endpoints without requiring a running server.

-For more information on how to run the project locally or details about the API, consult the [README](../README.md) in the repository root.
+For more information on how to run the project locally or details about the API, consult the [home page](index.md) in the repository root.